A Legacy of Humble Service

 Pastor Michael endeavored to continue the legacy of his father through the strength of his leadership in pastoral care, Christian education and church administration.
 Building on a solid foundation, Pastor Michael diligently sought to lead the church into twenty first century ministry.

 2020 – Present

 The congregation experienced another major shift as Dr. Kevin W. Earley took the reins as its new Senior Pastor on October 1, 2020.
-This transition took in the midst of the COVID-19 pandemic and Pastor Earley hit the ground running strengthening the church's virtual ministry and presence.
-Like his predecessors, Pastor Earley inspires the congregation to serve the local community and make a godly impact on individuals inside and outside of the church.
+This transition took in the midst of the COVID-19 pandemic and Pastor Earley hit the ground running strengthening the church’s virtual ministry and presence.
+Pastor Earley strives to inspire the congregation to pastor its community and make a godly impact on individuals inside and outside of the church.